PervazGolrang/Project3-Multi-WAN_with_Multi-VRF_Failover/steps/03_CSW_VRF_LITE.md

 - This device acts as a VRF-aware core router, separating customer/branch routing domains.
 - All branch connections use point-to-point links with /30 subnets.
 - Default routes are manually injected into each VRF to forward traffic to ASA.
-- No inter-VRF route leaking is configured at this stage.